sevko/sevko.github.io/_posts/2015-01-01-nand-2-tetris.md

 steering, as the authors underscore the *suggested* (though probably always the way you'd want to go anyway) approach to implementing the next stage of the computer, but with nothing in the way of concrete implementations -- this encourages the reader to wet their feet and, in true hacker fashion, build the thing on their own.
-The software package that ships with the course is entirely bug-free, and the emulators are both user-friendly and robust; one might expect that by default, but you'd be surprised..
+The software package that ships with the course is entirely bug-free, and the emulators are both user-friendly and robust (these things are easy to take for granted...).

 An enormous amount of thought was clearly invested in the structure of the course.
 The various components of the *Hack* system have perfectly coupled interrelationships, and your work up to any single point almost magically helps you